Sandwich society: A guide to lunch in the Netherlands

 Photo-of-Dutch-snack-Kroket

-Some people might bring lunch packed from home, but that’s usually also — as you might have already guessed — a sandwich.
-How the Dutch manage to survive through the sun-less winters by essentially eating two breakfasts in a row we can only guess.
+Some people might also bring lunch packed from home, which — as you might have already guessed — is probably a sandwich.

 READ MORE | Dutch Quirk #116: Have a great work/life balance

-How does the Dutch lunch culture compare to other European countries?
+How does Dutch lunching compare to other European countries?

-Just take a look at the Italians.
+Consider the Italians.
 Their lunch break is two hours long, usually from 1 PM until 3 PM.
-Most shops close at this time and the Italians go all-in with their lunch, having a two-course meal together with a side dish, dessert, and a coffee.
+Most shops close at this time, and the lunch is an all-in, two-course, communal experience complete with something sweet before coffee.

 outdoors-lunch-in-italy